The Multiversity: Ultra Comics

 The eighth chapter, illustrated by Doug Mahnke and Christian Alamy, Ultra Comics takes place on Earth-33 (aka Earth-Prime) and features Ultraa, the first superhero of this world.
 Earth-33 serves in the DC Universe as a version of the "real world" (the readers' Earth), a planet with no superheroes other than those appearing in comic books.
 On Earth-33, there is even a DC Comics that publishes the stories of the heroes of the Multiverse as comics, particularly the stories of heroes from Earth-1 and Earth-2.
 Morrison describes this book as "the most advanced thing I've ever done.
 I'm so excited about this.
 It's just taking something that used to be done in comics and captions that they don't do anymore and turning it into a technique, a weapon, but beyond that I don't want to say.
 It's a haunted comic book, actually, it's the most frightening thing anyone will ever read.
 It's actually haunted—if you read this thing, you'll become possessed."
 This one-shot was published in March 2015.

-The eighth chapter of the series concerns the creation of Ultra Comics: a synthetic, completely fictional comic book superhero created by "memesmiths" to battle and defeat a dangerous idea designated as a Hostile Independent Thought-Form.
+The eighth chapter of the series concerns the creation of Ultra Comics: a synthetic, comic book superhero created by "memesmiths" to battle and defeat a dangerous idea designated as a Hostile Independent Thought-Form.
 After exploring the ruins of a bizarre, post-apocalyptic New York City, Ultra Comics is betrayed and the Hostile Independent Thought is revealed to be Intellectron of the Gentry.
 Collaborating with the Gentry are the "Neighbourhood Guard", a group of feral, cannibal children, and other versions of Ultra characters from the DC Multiverse, including Ultra-Man, Ultra the Multi-Alien and several others.
 The Ultras all serve Ultraa, consort of Maxima and joint ruler of her homeworld of Almerac.
 Ultra Comics is ultimately destroyed by Intellectron, but not before Ultra Comics is able to capture Intellectron and contain it in the last page of the comic – effectively sealing it inside the end of the narrative.
 The final caption ominously warns the reader that their mind has become infected simply by reading the comic.